Shoulder Pain Valley Park, MO

 • the brachial plexus nerves that send motor messages from the brain to muscles and sensory information (like pain) from the joints back to the brain

-• the blood vessels that supply much-needed blood to the muscles, ligaments, and tendons
+• the blood vessels that pump nutritious blood to the shoulder

-Optimal shoulder and movement health depends on every part of the system functioning well.
-Sufficient blood must reach to the shoulder efficiently to keep oxygen levels and muscles strong and repair minor damage.
-The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help support proper structure, and messages most be able to be sent and received between the brain and shoulder.
-When any one of the parts of the shoulder is damaged, inflamed, or otherwise irritated, it often causes shoulder pain and movement problems.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a complimentary injury screening.
+Optimal shoulder and movement health depends on every part of the system being healthy and working together.
+Blood must be allowed to reach the shoulder maintain healthy soft tissue and repair minor damage.
+The muscles strong enough to move and flexible enough to safely make those movements, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help maintain structure, and messages most be able to be sent and received between the brain and shoulder.
+When any of these functions are not being carried out in a healthy way, it often causes shoulder pain and movement problems.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a complimentary injury screening.

 Shoulder Pain Valley Park, MO | Injury Rehabilitation | Physical Therapy Near Valley Park